 I write a whole lot of nonsense, really.
-Mostly, I babble here about music, philosophy, film, photography, books, education (mine and other people’s), food that I’ve managed not to ruin completely, and my dogs.
+Mostly, I babble here about music, philosophy, film, photography, books and library stuff, education (mine and other people’s), food that I’ve managed not to ruin completely, and my dogs.
 I have a tendency to swear a bit more than perhaps is strictly ladylike.

 The Side Hustle: Recorded Music

 When I’m not hard at work at my day job, I mess around with music.
 There are (as you’ll discover when you listen to any of the stuff below) Good Reasons why I’m not trying to make a living as a musician.
 It’s fun to play, though, and I couldn’t imagine life without it!

 In the spirit of Florence Foster Jenkins, I have finally gotten around to inflicting the products of my songwriting and performing (non)genius on the world, in the form of an EP that some dear friends helped me to make:

 It’s available to download for free on both SoundCloud (above) and BandCamp (below).
 My SoundCloud also features some other songs (not on the EP) and earlier drafts of what ended up on Scarlet.